TheArchitectDev/Architect.EntityFramework.DbContextManagement/README.md

 	.ExecutionStrategyOptions(ExecutionStrategyOptions.RetryOnOptimisticConcurrencyFailure)
 ```

 Furthermore, when this option is used, retries (regardless of their reason) can be tested with [integration tests](#integration-testing-the-orchestrating-layer).
-By wrapping the `IDbContextProvider<T>` in an `ConcurrencyConflictDbContextProvider<T>`, a `DbUpdateConcurrencyException` except is thrown at the _end_ of the outermost task, and only on the first attempt.
+By wrapping the `IDbContextProvider<T>` in a `ConcurrencyConflictDbContextProvider<T>`, a `DbUpdateConcurrencyException` except is thrown at the _end_ of the outermost task, and only on the first attempt.
 With `RetryOnOptimisticConcurrencyFailure` enabled, we can test that the result is the same as when no concurrency exceptions were thrown.

-For full integration tests that get their dependencies from an `IServiceProvider`, the `IDbContextProvider<T>` can be wrapped in a `ConcurrencyConflictDbContextProvider<T>` through `IServiceCollection.AddConcurrencyConflictDbContextProvider`.
+For full integration tests that get their dependencies from an `IServiceProvider`, wrapping the `IDbContextProvider<T>` in a `ConcurrencyConflictDbContextProvider<T>` is achieved through `IServiceCollection.AddConcurrencyConflictDbContextProvider`.

 #### DefaultScopeOption